alexvking/comp50_videosearch/README.md

 How to Run:

-Currently there are two ways to run the application- through the GUI which is created as a web application using Flask.
+There are two ways to run the application- through the GUI which is created as a web application using Flask.
 To do this:

 You can also run the program via the console, using the command: